GetStream/stream-chat-react-native/COOKBOOK.md

 `stream-chat-react-native` uses a combination of `react-native-gesture-handler` and standard `react-native` touchables to provide animations to the UI.
 Because of this there are conditions in which multiple interactions are taking place at once.

-**e.g.** If you press on a message it begins to depress and after a long hold will present the context menu for the message, but release sooner and if you are pressing on an image the image viewer will appear.
+**e.g.** If you press on a message it begins to depress and after a long hold will present the context menu for the message.
+But release sooner and if you are pressing on an image, the image viewer will appear.

 Therefore to allow for something like double-tap reactions three props are required, `onPressInMessage`, `onLongPressMessage`, and `onDoubleTapMessage`.
 The first is used to prevent the `onPress` of inner `react-native` touchable components from firing while waiting for the double press to be evaluated by `react-native-gesture-handler`.
 Using a timeout the original `onPress` can be called if a second press has not ocurred in the expected time for the double tap to fire.